© Marian Vejcik | Dreamstime.com

 “Diabetics need to count their carbohydrate content at each meal and know the amount of sugar and carbs in the fruits they consume,” says Laura Hartung, MA, RD, LDN, CPT.
 “Women diabetics need to limit their carbohydrate intake to 30 to 45g of carbs per meal.
 Male diabetics need to limit their carb intake to 45 to 60 g of carbs per meal.”
 One cup of mashed banana contains 51 g of carbs, for instance, while a cup of red or green grapes has 27 g.

 “Tropical fruits [like] pineapple, bananas, and pomegranates also contain higher amounts of sugar,” Hartung says.
 One cup of pineapple, for instance, contains 16 g of sugar while the same amount of banana contains almost 28g.
 Other foods that top the highest-sugar-conten-in-fruit list: cherries (18 g/cup), grapes (23 g/cup), mangoes (23 g/cup), lychees (29 g/cup) and passion fruit (26 g/cup).

 Which Fruits Have the Least Sugar?

-These tasty options offer the benefits of eating fruit without the hefty sugar content.
+These low sugar fruits are tasty options that offer the benefits of eating fruit without the hefty sugar content.